daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ### Convolutional reconstruction autoencoder

-To detect anomalies in batch process manufacturing data, we will employ a convolutional reconstruction autoencoder model for sequenced data.
+To detect anomalies in batch process manufacturing data, I employed a convolutional reconstruction autoencoder model for sequenced data.
 It is a type of neural network that analyzes the sequential structure of the input data and learns to encode and decode sequential data by extracting and reconstructing relevant features from the input sequence.
 During training, the model minimizes the difference between the input and output sequences, and the resulting reconstructed sequences for the testing data can be compared to the original ones to detect anomalies.
 There have been several studies and publications that have demonstrated the effectiveness of using autoencoders for anomaly detection in various process manufacturing related domains<sup>2</sup>.

 ### Architecture

 The convolutional architecture is thought to be particularly suited to data, where local features and relationships between adjacent data points are important.
 The classical architecture of a convolutional reconstruction autoencoder model consists of an encoder and a decoder, where the encoder includes of one or more convolutional layers followed by one or more pooling layers, which reduce the spatial dimensions of the input, and the decoder includes of one or more transposed convolutional layers followed by one or more upsampling layers, which reconstruct the original input from the low-dimensional representation created by the encoder.
 The "bottleneck" layer is typically a fully connected or dense layer that connects the encoder and decoder.
 The goal is to learn a compressed representation of the input data in the bottleneck layer, which can be used for anomaly detection or other downstream tasks.
-We are limiting our architecture to the basic one implemented in the `create_model` method below:
+I've ended up experimenting with removing the central layer of the classical CNN model and found that the model still performed well without it, so I implemented the following basic architecture (see the `create_model` method below):

 - After the `Input` layer, the model includes two 1D convolutional layers and two `Conv1DTranspose` layers, with one Droput layer between them;
 - The use of Dropout layers helps to prevent overfitting of the model to the training data;